PoisotLab/ms_betacov_mapping/README.md

 see that the the main hotspots of host richness are primarily South-Eastern Asia, parts of Southern Europe, and to a lesser extent parts of Africa in the -25-0 range of latitudes.
-The description of host richness is an important first step towards understanding risk, as previous research (**Anthony et al., 2017;
-Mollentze & Streicker, 2020**) states that locally diverse bat communities could maintain more viruses and hence, a higher probability of having a pathogen that could represent a risk for human health.
+The description of host richness is an important first step towards understanding risk, as previous research [@Anthony2017GloPat;@Mollentze2020VirZoo] states that locally diverse bat communities could maintain more viruses and hence, a higher probability of having a pathogen that could represent a risk for human health.

 ![Top panel: relative diversity of known bat hosts of betacoronaviruses.
 This map shows that the region with the largest number of possible hosts is